bloodroller/myprojects/README.md

-Here are my own realization of famous models in machine learning and diploma work.
+Here are my own realization of famous models in machine learning.